| Last Significant

 doesn't match the class designs perfectly, but it's enough to give a

+common vocabulary to the whole domain.
 Now I don't see any reason why

 this vocabulary can't be a metaphorical one, such as the C3 metaphor